Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 011 : July 20 , 2018

-**Today's Progress** :  Wrote a medium article exploring support Vector Machines(SVM) on a deeper level.
-Trained a Terrain classifier with SVM.
+**Today's Progress** :  Wrote a medium article exploring Support Vector Machines(SVM) on a deeper level.
+Used Support Vector Machines(SVM) to classify emails by author.

-**Thoughts** : I am learning more new things.
+**Thoughts** : I am learning more new things and my knowledge is getting wider.

 **Link of Work:**   [Article](https://medium.com/@jehoshaphatia/100-days-of-ml-code-day-011-55454477dd99)